 Of course, your life does not end after the holiday season was over.
 Considering that you have ended your year with a bang, you may probably think of starting another with the same promising approach.
 Here’s how:

 Follow-up on Prospects

-Now that you have kept track on your prospects the previous year, you might want to consider doing a follow-up on January.
-As what Jeff Hoffman stated at HubSpot, January is the ideal time to upgrade, renew, and cross-sell to existing customers and a great way to cap the year and ensure you haven’t left any issues unresolved.
+Now that you have kept track on your prospects the previous year, you might want to consider doing a follow-up in January.
+As Jeff Hoffman stated at HubSpot, January is the ideal time to upgrade, renew, and cross-sell to existing customers and a great way to cap the year and ensure you haven’t left any issues unresolved.
 Picking up where you left off would mean a productive start for the new year.

 Identify Their Priorities for the Year

 Given that you have already made a follow-up on your existing client, you may want to know what their priorities would be for the year.
 As mentioned in Hoffman’s post at HubSpot, you have to “get a sense of client marketing cadence, trade show schedules, and product/feature roadmaps for the year.
 When you know what clients have prioritized, you can plan outreach accordingly and offer what they need before they know they need it.”
 The fact that you are able to make plans on their calendar, there is a greater possibility that you will have a place on their list of priorities for the first three months, the least.

 The holiday season is not just about decorative wreaths and gifts, it is about being able to make the best of the year and before you know it, you have already made a successful start for the days to come!